unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ## Missions

-All missions are played on a 4x4 foot table and have players on opposite sides of the table.
+Missions are typically played on a 4x6 foot table and have players on opposite sides of the table.

 ### Mission: VIP Capture